eastofeaston/CS-CSU-Useful-Scripts/globalprotect/README.md

 ## globalprotect.sh

-This is syntactic sugar for systemctl.
+This is syntactic sugar for launchctl.
 However, I prefer being able to toggle the VPN without having to go dig for that command.
 Essentially, there are two options.